GEMeCo/O2P2/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See License for more details.

+Also, this is a research software.
+There are neither pre-processor nor post-processor.
+For now, output was made only for displacements, using AcadView.

 ## Under development - Use at your own risk.

 Table of Contents